01-edu/public/subjects/drawing/README.md

 In order to compile and run `main.rs`, you'll need to define some structures.
 You are free to implement all the shapes with whatever internal structure you see fit, but you must provide an associated function `new` for all the shapes, which will be described below:

 - `Point`: a new point should be created from two `i32` values.
 - `Line`: a new line should be created from references to two different points.
-It will also contain the associated function:
-    - `random`: receives two arguments, representing the maximum `x` and maximum `y` values that a point can have.
 - `Triangle`: a new triangle should be created from references to three different points.
 - `Rectangle`: a new rectangle should be created from references to two different points.
 - `Circle`: a new circle should be created from a point representing the center and an `i32` value representing the circle's radius.